WillT18/Vector3-and-CFrame/README.md

 ## Updates to this private fork
 My goal is to modify this to include additional methods that were added in the Roblox libraries since this was uploaded years ago.
 I also modified some of the method names to fit with the convention I typically use, mainly lower case for property names, upper camel case for instance methods, and lower camel case for static methods and constructors.
-C# code was left as is because I likkely won't need it for my projects.
+C# code was left as is because I likely won't need it for my projects.